-- (1) In vehicle combinations featuring more than one trailer or semitrailer, the shortest trailer shall be positioned to the rear of the combination, except that a motor carrier may position the shortest trailer at the front when it is more than 1,500 pounds heavier than the other trailer or semitrailer. - (2) A tow dolly, designed to support one axle of a towed vehicle, may be utilized when one vehicle is towing another.
+(1) In vehicle combinations featuring more than one trailer or semitrailer, the shortest trailer shall be positioned to the rear of the combination, except that a motor carrier may position the shortest trailer at the front when it is more than 1,500 pounds heavier than the other trailer or semitrailer.

+(2) A tow dolly, designed to support one axle of a towed vehicle, may be utilized when one vehicle is towing another.
 The towing vehicle must be a full size motor vehicle (e.g., truck, motor home, automobile or pickup).
 Compact or subcompact motor vehicles shall not be used.
 It is recommended that the vehicle being towed not exceed the weight limitations recommended by the tow dolly manufacturer.

-Stats.
+Stat.
+Auth.: ORS 184.616, 184.619, 810 & ORS 818 Stats.
 Implemented: ORS 810.060 Hist.: HWY 2-1995, f. & cert. ef.
 10-16-95

-56-Foot Trailers in Combinations
+56-Foot Semitrailers in Combinations

-In a truck-tractor and trailer/semitrailer combination, the trailer may be up to 56 feet long if the distance between the kingpin setting and the centerline of the rearmost axle of the trailer or semitrailer does not exceed 46 feet and the gross vehicle weight does not exceed 80,000 pounds.
-These combinations will be limited to the Oregon Interstate highway system and one mile reasonable access from the Interstate.
+In a truck-tractor and semitrailer combination, the semitrailer may be up to 56 feet in length if the distance between the kingpin setting and the centerline of the rearmost axle of the semitrailer does not exceed 46 feet and the gross combination weight does not exceed 80,000 pounds and the semitrailer is used exclusively or primarily to transport vehicles in connection with motor sports competition events.
+These combinations shall not be stinger-steered and will be limited to the Oregon Interstate Highway System and up to one roadmile reasonable access from the Interstate.